Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 10. Shutting the door when not in use

-I never knew this was a sin, but it makes sense once you know.
+You may not have known this is a sin, but it makes sense.
 Ash advises leaving your dishwasher door slightly ajar between washes for a number of reasons.

 "Like your washing machine, your dishwasher is a wet environment and its rubber door seals are a little delicate," says Ash.